SrijanBadhya/Debsoc/Running the PES Debsoc.md

 So there isn't much clear benefit of having a harsh filter.
 A loose filter works good enough.
 To a large extent, it's better to start with more people than less.

 Taking a few points out of Nikhil's recruitment document:
+- The focus is not on who the people are now, they're freshers.
+The focus is on who they can become.
+And how the soc and the person will be able to contribute towards the growth of each other.
+- A good debater can always end up stopping debating.
+A bad debater can always have a growth arc.
 - "Even in the ‘worst case’ - if a participant still does not show any significant improvement debate-wise, if the person has put in the effort and work to show up for the sessions consistently, they deserve a place in the society for the following reasons:
 - + Improvement is usually imminent.
 People improve at different rates; some people are slow learners (including myself), and some people struggle with other things outside their control.
 But the fact that these people are consistent is a good indicator of their work ethic and willingness to learn.
 - + On a principle level, we cannot dissuade people from being members of the society except for equity reasons.
 The only absolute metric that a person can be judged by is their consistency and effort into the activity, and regardless of ability, these traits must be appreciated."